claymore-off/claymore-low-fee/readme.md

   It's a problem of RDC, use TeamViewer or some other remote access software.
 Or try to use latest version of the miner.

 - I see only one card instead of two in temperature management info.
-  Disable CrossFire, don't use Remote Desktop Connection.
+ \A0Disable CrossFire, don't use Remote Desktop Connection.
 Or try to use latest version of the miner.

 - Miner works in ETH-only mode but crashes in dual mode.
   Dual mode requires more power, so make sure PSU power is enough and check GPU clocks if you OC'ed them.